Portfolio

 I’ve frequently produced interviews with artists and changemakers, including ones with activist Malala Yousafzai and comedian Rosie Jones, for the National Portrait Gallery.

 For Sadler’s Wells, I produced a video podcast interview with choreographer Jasmin Vardimon and a behind-the-scenes film about the National Youth Dance Company.
-I also co-produced a profile on English National Ballet dancer Precious Adams.
+I also co-produced a profile on English National Ballet dancer Precious Adams and one of Queen of Flamenco Sara Baras.

 For the inaugural Rose International Dance Prize, I produced a short interview with each choreographer, coordinating filming in countries across the globe.